Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/gettingstarted/_index.md

 3. Modify the example to your needs

-4. Deploy the example to your SysAP
+4. Deploy the example to your System Access Point

 This example will create virtual devices that can be controlled directly in the free@home next apps.
-The SysAP will send the changes to the device ("on"/"off") to the addon running on your development machine, but otherwise the devices will behave in free@home like real devices.
+The System Access Point will send the changes to the device ("on"/"off") to the addon running on your development machine, but otherwise the devices will behave in free@home like real devices.

-### Obtain the example addon
+### Obtain the example ABB free@home Addon

-In this walkthrough we use the XXX example addon.
+In this walkthrough we use the node-free∆home-example example addon.
 This example consists of three parts:

 - The free-at-home js library that provides functions to create (virtual) devices and control them.